reticulatedpines/magiclantern_simplified/modules/lua/LuaAPI.rst

-lens.name                                          get the name of the lens. lens.focal_length                                  get the focal length of the lens (in mm) lens.focal_distance                                get the current focal distance (in cm) lens.hyperfocal                                    get the hyperfocal distance of the lens (in cm) lens.dof_near                                      get the distance to the DOF near (in cm) lens.dof_far                                       get the distance to the DOF far (in cm) lens.af                                            true => auto focus; false => manual focus
+lens.name                                          get the name of the lens. lens.focal_length                                  get the focal length of the lens (in mm) lens.focal_distance                                get the current focal distance (in cm) lens.hyperfocal                                    get the hyperfocal distance of the lens (in mm) lens.dof_near                                      get the distance to the DOF near (in mm) lens.dof_far                                       get the distance to the DOF far (in mm) lens.af                                            true => auto focus; false => manual focus
 =================================================  =============================